goauthentik/authentik/website/docs/installation/docker-compose.md

 docker-compose up -d
 ```

 The `docker-compose.yml` file statically references the latest version available at the time of downloading the compose file.
-We recommend that you edit the `.env` file and use the `AUTHENTIK_TAG` environment variable to override the default version defined in the compose file.
+Each time you upgrade to a newer version of authentik, you download a new `docker-compose.yml` file, which points to the latest available version.
+For more information, refer to the **Upgrading** section in the [Release Notes](../releases).

 ```
 AUTHENTIK_IMAGE=ghcr.io/goauthentik/dev-server:${AUTHENTIK_TAG:-2023.3.1}